 A few days ago my husband questioned my ability to make a replica In-N-Out spread.
 After some thinking, into the kitchen I went… and this magical memory was created!

-This Copycat In-N-Out Vegan Burger with Spread was sooo sinfully delicious!
-I couldn’t believe how authentic the flavors were.
+This Copycat In-N-Out Vegan Burger with Spread was so sinfully delicious!
+I couldn't believe how authentic the flavors were.
 And the mayo-free spread was exactly what I was looking for.
 It was sweet, savory and tangy!

 A perfect dip for the baked thin-cut fries!

 If you enjoyed this recipe, please leave a 5-star rating in the recipe card and share your thoughts in the comments below.

 - black bean patties, or vegan burger of choice

 - 1 white or yellow onion, grilled

 - 1/2 cup organic raw cashews soaked 2 to 4 hours, drained and rinsed (For a speedy soak, boil about a cup of water, turn off the heat and add the cashews.
 Let soak for 10-15 min.
 Drain and rinse with cold water.)

 - 1/2 scant cup almond milk

 - 1-2 Tablespoon fresh organic lemon juice